 I like it...A LOT.

-Now, before all of the haters chilling in the crowd start stoning me for declaring my undying love for this animated piece of work, here me out:
+Now, before all of the haters chilling in the crowd start stoning me for declaring my love for this animated piece-of-work, here me out:

 Yes.
 I can see all of these glaring issues with this series.
-I might go as far as to say that any human with any semblance of analytical capabilities should be able to pick up on, at bare minimum, a couple of these problems.
-Yet, as hard as I try to dislike this series by mentally applying these instances of repeated objective obtrusion as marks against the series, I just can't do it.
-I'm not capable of hating or even disliking this series, even with all it's obvious imperfections.
+I might go as far as to say that any human with any analytical capabilities should be able to pick up on, at bare minimum, a couple of these problems.
+Yet, as hard as I try to apply these instances of repeated objective obtrusion as marks against the series, I just can't do it.
+I'm not capable of hating this series, even with all it's obvious imperfections.

 Now why is this?

 Honestly, I'm not completely, 100% sure.
 However, I don't think any human who experiences any palpable level of emotion would be able to describe in detail every reason as to why they adore a show.
 Most of the time, it just boils down to whether or not a series resonates with a person the right way at the right time.
 For the most part, I think that's what occurred between me and Fairy Tail.
 But for the sake of this article, I'll attempt to give you some legitimate, possible explanations as to why I like Fairy Tail so goddamn much.